wonma/100-days-of-code/log.md

 **Thoughts**
 I'm very happy that I finally feel like I get the practical usage of flexbox.
 However, I still need to really get it by coding by myself.
 Do not skip to the next part until I actually get to practice coding each example in the lesson!!

+---
+### Day 22: September 5, Monday

+**Today's Progress**
+- align-items vs. align-content: align-items is for what's happening in each row, whereas align-content is what's happening to the group of rows in the flex container.
+- flex: a shorthand property applied to flex items.
+  - flex-grow: 0 (Usually set not to take up the available space)
+  - flex-shrink: 1 (Usually set to shrink if necessary, like when the window gets narrower)
+  - flex-basis: auto (Usually set to percentage.
+It defines the starting size of the item.
+If the flex-grow set to 1, it means, the size of the element will grow as the window size grows and keeping the percentage ratio.)

+**Thoughts**
+I finally, I feel more confident about flex.
+I'm looking forward to creating a chart using flexbox.

 <!--
 ### Day 1: June 27, Monday